-The Health Behavior Change Through Public and Professional Education and Training award mechanism seeks to fund programs that greatly challenge the status quo in cancer prevention and control education of healthcare professionals and the public.
-The proposed program should strive to reach and serve as many people as possible.
+The Health Behavior Change Through Public Education award mechanism seeks to fund programs that greatly challenge the status quo in cancer prevention and control education of the public.
+The proposed program should be designed to reach and serve as many people as possible.
 The budget should be proportional to the number of individuals served.